bwhiteley/JSONShootout/README.md

 This code will fail to compile because `UIView` does not conform to the necessary protocol.
 All of the projects in the Shootout support this compile-time safety except for ObjectMapper and Gloss.
 ##Protocol Extensions vs. Wrappers

-Both Unbox and Mapper work by wrapping a dictionary in another object.
+Many of these frameworks work by wrapping a dictionary in another object.
 Marshal differs in that it is implemented as a protocol with a protocol extension.
-Both `NSDictionary` and `Dictionary<String, AnyObject>` conform to the protocol.
+Both `NSDictionary` and `Dictionary<String, Any>` conform to the protocol.
 Other types can easily conform to the protocol simply by providing an implementation for `optionalAny(for key: KeyType)`.
 ##What about SwiftyJSON?

 SwiftyJSON was one of the earliest projects to help Swift developers deal with JSON.
 Compared to more recent projects, SwiftyJSON is verbose and error prone.
 It doesn't take advantage of Swift's type system to enable safety, error handling, and expressive code.
 As you'll see below, the performance is quite bad as well.